-Home - Vegetables - 30-Minute Delicata Squash Pasta
+Home - Diet - Vegetarian and Vegan - Roasted Delicata Squash Pasta (30-Minutes)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Enjoy a quick and savory vegetarian pasta dish in about half an hour!
-This fantastic pasta combines roasted delicata squash, caramelized onion and chili in a creamy Parmesan sauce with wilted greens.
+This is a quick and savory pasta with delicata squash, a flavorful, produce-packed dinner that’s ready to enjoy in about half an hour!
+Combine roasted delicata squash, caramelized onion in a creamy Parmesan pan sauce with wilted leafy greens.

 Rigatoni pasta in a serving pan with delicata squash sauce, kale and cheese.

-This recipe features delicata squash, which is roasted until sweet and caramelized, combined with a chili-infused Parmesan cream sauce, wilted greens and chunky rigatoni pasta to catch all the saucy bits.
-It’s a delicious, healthy pasta recipe to add to your cooking rotation.
+This recipe features delicata squash roasted until sweet and caramelized, combined with a chili-infused Parmesan cream sauce, wilted greens and chunky rigatoni pasta to catch all the saucy bits.
+It’s a delicious pasta dinner to add to your cooking rotation.

-If you’re ready to take your everyday pasta up a notch, this is a quick vegetarian recipe to help switch up the usual pasta night.
+If you’re ready to take your everyday pasta up a notch, I put this alongside a creamy butternut squash pasta any day —an easy-to-make vegetarian recipe to help switch up the usual pasta night.

 About delicata squash